Fall 2019/Winter 2020

 - Precludes additional credit for ARTH 3106 (no longer offered).

-- Prerequisite(s): third-year standing or higher in Art History, or permission of the Discipline.
+- Prerequisite(s): Third-year standing or higher in Art History, or permission of the Discipline.

-- Seminar three hours a week.
+- Format: Seminar three hours a week.

-- This will be a seminar based on shared readings, discussions, lectures, with assignments including course reading journals, discussion facilitations, a research paper and presentation.
+- Description: This will be a seminar based on shared readings, discussions, lectures, with assignments including course reading journals, discussion facilitations, a research paper and presentation.

 -